jvs/spk/design.md

 ### Design Questions

-- Should the `forward` keyword be required for `event.action(event.key)`?
+- Should the `emit` keyword be required for `event.action(event.key)`?
-- If not, should the `forward` keyword be removed from the grammar?
+- If not, should the `emit` keyword be removed from the grammar?
 - Are there too many ways to implement layers?
 - Should support for first-class nodes and graphs be removed?